KuroFye/kurofye.github.io/about.md

 ---
 layout: margin_content
 title: About me
+summary: Bio, formation, what i like, games i've played
 ---

 My name is Angus Pollmann, 24, born and raised in Chile.
 My mother language is Spanish, but all my work is in english so i'll just stick with it for consistency.